Welcome to Year Four

-Reading books will be changed regularly, with an emphasis being on the children to let us know when they have finished their current school reading book.
+Reading books can be changed on any day of the week as we place an emphasis on the children letting us know when they have finished their current school reading book.
 Please remember to write in your child’s book when they have finished so we know when to change their book.
 Additionally, if children have a book of interest they are reading at home, we absolutely encourage them to use this as their reading book to help foster a love for reading.
 The aim is for all children to read at least three times a week with an adult, and to record this in their respective reading record.
-Children who read at least 3 times a week will get the chance of winning a small prize.
+Children who bring their reading record into school on a Friday and have read at least 3 times a week will get the chance of winning a small prize.

 We also support reading in our class and at home using Oxford Reading Buddy.

 We look to develop reading throughout the curriculum.
 Check out some of these recommendations for exciting ways that you can develop your subject knowledge through reading

 18 Must-Have Historical Fiction Books For Kids | Children’s Books (penguin.co.uk)

 In our school, we follow the White Rose Maths scheme of work with a focus on deepening our knowledge and understanding through the completion of daily reasoning and problem-solving activities.
 This half term we will be focusing on multiplication and division and being able to use our times table knowledge to solve associated division calculations.

 We value the importance of physical education to maintain a healthy lifestyle, therefore we have 2 weekly PE lessons in year 4.
 This half term we will have PE on a Wednesday and Friday.
 On a Friday we will learn cricket with experienced coaches from Durham Cricket Club.
 Some children will have the opportunity to attend an additional swimming lesson on a Friday and those not attending will take part in Hockey.
 We also aim to participate in clubs, competitions and sports festivals throughout the year.